Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Returns a list of information about adopters and the actions performed for each stewardship activity ever performed.
+Returns a list of information about adopters and the actions performed for each stewardship activity ever performed, grouped by `site_id` and in reverse chronological order (most recent first).

 ```json
 {